mdgriffith/elm-optimize-level-2/README.md

-# Elm Optimize
+# Elm Optimize, Level 2!

-**NOT FOR SHARING YET** - _Please wait for the announcement before sharing widely, it should be coming soon_ :)
+_New to Elm?
+Check out the [Elm Guide's section on optimization](https://guide.elm-lang.org/optimization/).
+Elm already has a lot of optimization stuff built in, [like the `--optimize` flag](https://guide.elm-lang.org/optimization/asset_size.html)!
+Defintiely check those out before using this project._

 **Beware, Experimental** - _This project is just starting and does have the power to break your Elm code in very un-Elm ways!
 While we currently believe every adjustment to the resulting javascript should be safe and make things explicitly faster, some of this code is subtle and it's hard to be 100% certain until we have a large number of projects using it successfully._

-_If you want to help out, try it out, **run your test suite** and let us know how it goes by leaving [a comment in this issue](https://github.com/mdgriffith/elm-optimize-more/issues/15)!_ :smiley:
+_If you want to help out, try it out, **run your test suite** and let us know how it goes by leaving [a comment in this issue](https://github.com/mdgriffith/elm-optimize-level-2/issues/15)!_ :smiley:

 Elm is fast.